-In a typical year, we distribute over \$150 million for multifamily development.
-We work to allocate these funds efficiently and effectively to address the significant shortage of affordable housing and the need for housing that is affordable to those with the lowest incomes.
-The first part of this section provides an overview of our results, and the second part outlines our strategies for achieving those results and improving performance.
+In a typical year, we distribute \$150 million to \$200 million for multifamily development.2 We work to allocate these funds efficiently and effectively to address the significant shortage of housing that is affordable, particularly for those with the lowest incomes.
+The first part of this Multifamily section provides an overview of our results, and the second part outlines our strategies for achieving those results and pursuing additional cost containment.